 - It lights as a reminder that you have set the parking brake.
-Driving with the parking brake set can damage the brakes and tires, and cause the anti-lock brake system to turn off (see page 200). - It can indicate the brake fluid level is low if it remains lit after you release the parking brake or comes on while driving.
+Driving with the parking brake set can damage the brakes and tires.
+It will also cause the anti-lock brake system to turn off on cars with the ABS option.
+(See page 102). - It can indicate the brake fluid level is low if it remains lit after you release the parking brake or comes on while driving.
 This is normally due to worn brake pads.
 Have your dealer check the braking system for worn pads or fluid leaks.